Ethiopia

 • United Nations Convention against Corruption (2004)

-EU-Ethiopia Bilateral Development Assistance
+EU-Ethiopia Bilateral Development Cooperation

 DG INTPA